-- 1. Compliance Indicators - 2.
-Valid, reliable, timely data - 3.
-Correction of noncompliance within one year - 4.
-Performance Indicators: - SETTINGS: Did Settings meet or exceed the state target or have appropriate justifications at the time of monitoring? - FAMILY OUTCOMES: Did Family Survey results meet or exceed the state target in the three (3) family outcome areas? - CHILD OUTCOMES: Did the program meet or exceed the state target for progress in the three (3) child outcome areas (as per OSEP's summary statements 1 and 2). - 5.
-Fiscal audit findings: Did the program have any audit findings related to the use of EI funds?
+- 4. Performance Indicators: - SETTINGS: Did Settings meet or exceed the state target or have appropriate justifications at the time of monitoring? - FAMILY OUTCOMES: Did Family Survey results meet or exceed the state target in the 3 family outcome areas? - CHILD OUTCOMES: Did the program meet the state target for progress in the 3 child outcome areas (as per OSEP's summary statements 1 and 2)? - 5.
+Audit findings: Did the program have any audit findings related to the use of EI funds?